rootifera/giferinos/README.md

 ## Known Issues

-Script fails if the directories has a dot in them.
+Resolved: Script fails if the directories has a dot in them.

 ```
 IsADirectoryError: [Errno 21] Is a directory: 'Folder.with.a.dot'